Wells Fargo: A cautionary tale

 Wells Fargo is no exception.
-At Wells Fargo, reputation risk management was rooted in a marketing assumption that taking responsible environmental stances and making philanthropic donations shaped the bank's reputation -- and, by extension, mitigated reputational damage.
+At Wells Fargo, reputation risk management was rooted in a marketing assumption that taking responsible environmental stances and making philanthropic donations shaped the bank's reputation -- and, by extension, would effectively mitigate reputational damage.

-Throughout its crisis, the Wells Fargo reputation risk team has been navigating with something of a faulty compass.
+Throughout its crisis -- now in its seventh year -- the Wells Fargo reputation risk team has been navigating with something of a faulty compass.